-Your audience is your biggest asset when it comes to building a strong following on social media.
+Your audience is your biggest asset in building a strong social media following with a great deal of using social media scheduler.
 One of the best ways to engage with them is to get involved in their conversations about your brand.
 This can be done via social media listening.

 Social media listening is essentially looking for mentions and conversations about your brand.
-It is done with the aim to understand your customers’ preferences and opinions and respond accordingly.
+It is done to understand your customers’ preferences and opinions and respond accordingly.

-This kind of customer feedback is really valuable for a business so as to adjust according to its target demographic.
-Knowing what people are saying about your brand should be one of your top priorities.
+This kind of customer feedback is really valuable for a business to adjust according to its target demographic.
+Knowing what people say about your brand should be one of your top priorities.

 It allows you to track the kind of impression you are leaving behind.
 This is where social media listening comes really handy.
 With the help of feedback and analysis, you can take the necessary actions.

 At first glance, Social Media Listening seems no different than Social Media Monitoring.
 However, there is one major difference.